pirategen/pirategen/README.md

 - Make sure all of the layers that you want in the final images are contained within groups, the plugin will only detect layers within groups!
 - All blending modes, masks, filters, effects, etc.. that have been applied to layers or groups will be retained, the final images appear exactly as they do in PS.

-## v0.0.2 Improvements:

-- Optimized generation time
-- UI updates to match users Adobe theme

 ## Planned Improvements:

-- Show last saved image index to make it easier to see which number the 'Start From' field should have when generating in batches
 - See layers outside of groups
 - Select / deselect all groups
 - Set rarity to (x) for group / all groups